A Founder's Guide to 15 Active Biotech VCs

 Image of EcoR1 Capital - Top VCs in Biotechnology

-• Investment stages: Early-stage venture to post-IPO
+• Investment stages: Early-stage venture, late-stage venture, and post-IPO

 • Industries of focus: Biotechnology

-• Geographical presence: San Francisco, CA
+• Geographical presence: San Francisco, California

 • Founded: 2012

-• Portfolio size: 127 investments
+• Portfolio size: The firm has made 127 investments with 76 exits.

 You can refer to their website here.